ASA Elementary (opening soon)

-American Schools of Angola - Elementary is planned for opening in the Futungo area (half way between Luanda and Talatona) in August/September 2018, pending the final procurement the selected facility The Elementary school will offer grades Kindergarten through grade 5.
+American Schools of Angola - Elementary is planned for opening in the Futungo area (half way between Luanda and Talatona) pending the final procurement the selected facility The Elementary school will offer grades Kindergarten through grade 5.
 (Middle school grades 6 – 8 are already being offered at ASA).
 The school accepts students year around.

 English Instruction and Teachers

 English language instruction and proficiency is emphasized as part of the program.
 A specialized English immersion program may be required, prior to academic placement.
 Our lead classroom teachers are all English native speakers, from the United States.
 They are supported by international English-speaking teacher aides.
 Additionally, Calvert Education US teachers virtually support our program.